This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix Dry Ingredients: In a medium-sized mixing bowl, whisk together the flour, sugar, salt, and baking soda.
+• In a large bowl, whisk together flour, sugar, salt, and baking soda.

-• Combine Wet Ingredients: In a small bowl, whisk the egg yolk and buttermilk together.
-Pour the mixture into the dry ingredients and stir with a spoon until just combined.
+• In a small bowl, whisk egg yolk and buttermilk, then pour into the dry ingredients.
+Gently mix until combined.

-• Serve: Let the bread cool slightly, then serve warm or at room temperature.
+• Let the bread cool slightly, then serve warm or at room temperature.

 Notes

-Mix Thoroughly: Make sure the dry ingredients are well mixed before adding the buttermilk for even flavor and texture.
+• Mix Well: Blend dry ingredients thoroughly before adding buttermilk for even flavor and texture.

-Handle Gently: Avoid overworking the dough—it should look shaggy, not smooth.
-Minimal handling keeps the bread tender.
+• Handle Lightly: Keep the dough shaggy, not smooth.
+Minimal handling makes the bread tender.

-Check Early: Ovens can vary, so start checking the bread a few minutes before the baking time is up.
+• Check Early: Start checking a few minutes before the bake time ends, as ovens vary.

 Nutrition